Time to change – how savvy startups are transforming in a COVID-19 world

-While the world is gradually reopening businesses after the shutdown, many sectors fear the demand to remain suppressed, some don’t expect to “return to normal” until next year at the earliest, if ever.
-COVID-19 has reset the game for everybody.
-Here is how a number of savvy startup teams in Germany, Sweden, the UK and Canada are adapting to this new reality:
+Startups vs COVID-19 (Vol. 02) – While the world is gradually reopening businesses after the shutdown, many sectors fear the demand to remain suppressed, some don’t expect to “return to normal” until next year at the earliest, if ever.
+A virus has reset the game for everybody, but here is how a number of savvy startup teams in Germany, Sweden, the UK and Canada are shaping this new normality:

 Since the pandemic began, the women’s intimates label has seen sales spike across its entire product portfolio, recording growth of 25% over the same period last year.
 Forced to move its warehouse sale online, KNIX quickly sold five times more inventory than the previous year.
 While pivoting from off- to online, founder Joanna Griffiths and her team were also driving the KNIX’ GoFundMe campaign to donate medical equipment to those in need.
 Status quo: C$200,000, 15,000 masks and 15,000 gloves delivered to frontline workers and homeless shelters.

 2,500 consults and 550 COVID-19 screenings per day with <1h wait time – this is how Maple’s virtual care platform is supporting Canadians and the national healthcare system by giving access to medical advice – 24/7, safe from home.
 Meanwhile, Shoppers Drug Mart – Canada’s largest drug store retailer – partnered with the Toronto-based Maple to bring patients online and to take some of the burden off the national health care system.